Paleo and Whole30 Tomato Vegetable Soup

 - dried parsley

-Note: If you don’t want to use raw onion and garlic, 1 tsp of onion powder and 1 tsp of garlic powder work well.
+Recipe tweak: If you don’t want to use raw onion and garlic, 1 teaspoon of onion powder and 1 teaspoon of garlic powder work well.

 (1) Use high quality chopped tomatoes.

-I always use Pomi chopped tomatoes, and used them here.
+I always use Pomi chopped tomatoes, and used them in this recipe.

 This soup is seasoned with onion, garlic, leeks, rosemary and thyme.